docksal/docksal/docs/advanced/stack.md

 a Linux console with all necessary command line tools installed and pre-configured (e.g., drush, drupal console, wp-cli, phpcs, behat, mysql client, and many more).

-The console can be access from the host machine via `fin bash`.
+The console can be accessed from the host machine via `fin bash`.
 Individual tools/binaries can be executed via `fin exec`.

 <a name="project-customization"></a>
 ## Customizing project configurations